-Museum En Black began as as "pop up" exhibit in the Alton Square Mall on March 2, 2013.
+Museum En Black began as as "pop up" exhibit in the Alton Square Mall on March 2, 2012.
 Until then, exhibits on African American history were regulated to a Black History Month event.
 Randolph was a member of Supreme Divas Plus, a singing group that had performed in past years at the mall during Black History Month.
 When she found out that no one was organizing the event this year because the previous coordinator retired, she made some phone calls.
 After passing the recently vacated New York & Co. fashion store, she knew it would be the perfect place for her museum.
-The "living" museum was a hit and the exhibit was expanded in 2014.
+The "living" museum was a hit and the exhibit was expanded annually.
 Visitors from Chicago, Peoria, Kankakee, Collinsville, Edwardsville, Belleville, Scott Air Force Base, O'Fallon, Cahokia, East Saint Louis, Madison, Venice, Granite City, Collinsville, Glen Carbon, Carbondale, Troy, Brighton, Carlinville, Jerseyville, Woodburn, Greenville and Quincy throughout Illinois.
 Ferguson, Florissant, University City, Clayton, Kansas City, St. Louis (MO) and surrounding states beyond come to see and experience authentic African-American history.

 Prior Black History Month events consisted of bulletin boards with information and photos tacked to them.
 They were used in the exhibit with artifacts from people's lives, such as family quilts, a hassock brought back from Egypt, kufi hats made of Kente cloth, old LPs and 78 records.
 There were many paintings by Susan Regina Shaw, an artist and civil rights activist.
 She started painting when she was 4 and uses acrylics in her "primitive art" style, using bold strokes and bright colors.
 A quilt depicting the Stewart and Armstead family tree was also displayed.